-- Employment Generation – When capital is invested to start a business, the owner may go on to employ certain staff to run the day to day activity.
-Thus additional employment goes on to be created in the country and helps tackle the problem of unemployment
+- Employment Generation – When capital is invested in starting a business, the owner may go on to employ certain staff to run the day to day activity.
+Thus additional employment goes on to be created in the country and helps tackle the problem of unemployment.

 Disadvantages of Capital Investment